ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 Sometimes spaCy generates an incorrect dependency parse.
-This happens often in sentences that contain medical terminology, especially when medical terms are used in different contexts than those in which they might have occurred in the training corpora.
+This happens often in sentences that contain medical terminology, especially when medical terms are used in different contexts from those of the training corpora.
 For instance, the simple sentence

     ``The spleen measures 7.5 cm.``